 e.
 Additional erosion control measures, structures, and devices to prevent sedimentation.

+(2)  Plan review process.

+Timeline for Decisions on Plans

-(b)  Plan review process.
-The city engineer will review each complete plan submitted and within 30 days of receipt thereof will notify the person submitting the plan, referred to as "the applicant," that it has been approved, approved with modifications, approved with performance reservations, or disapproved.
+The Stormwater Administrator shall review each complete plan submitted and within 30 days of receipt thereof shall notify the the applicant, that it has been approved, approved with modifications, , or disapproved.

-Should the plan be filed and not reviewed within the specified timeframe, the land disturbing activity may commence subject to section 17-33(5) and subsection (a)(5) of this section, and the city engineer will endeavor to review the plan on an expedited schedule.
+Should the plan be filed and not reviewed within the specified timeframe, the land disturbing activity may commence subject to section 28.3.C.6 and item A.1.e, above, and the Stormwater Administrator will endeavor to review the plan on an expedited schedule.

-If the plan is disapproved, the city engineer shall notify the applicant and, if required, the director of such disapproval within ten days thereof.
-The city engineer shall advise the applicant and the director in writing as to the specific reasons that the plan was disapproved.
-The applicant shall have the right to appeal the city engineer's decision as provided in section 17-70 of this chapter.
-Plans for which land disturbing activity has not commenced within three years from the initial plan approval are void.
+If the plan is disapproved, the city engineer shall notify the applicant and, if required, the Director of the Division of Energy, Mineral, and Land Resources (NCDEMLR) within the NCDEQ of such disapproval within ten days thereof.
+The Stormwater Administrator shall advise the applicant and the Director of NCDEMLR in writing as to the specific reasons that the plan was disapproved.
+The applicant shall have the right to appeal the Stormwater Administrator’s decision as provided in section 37.8.B.

+The Stormwater Administrator will review each revised Plan submitted and within 15 days shall notify the applicant, that it has been approved, approved with modifications, or disapproved.
+Failure to approve, approve with modifications, or disapprove a revised Plan within 15 days of receipt shall be deemed approval.

+Approval

+The Stormwater Administrator shall only approve a plan upon determining that it complies with all applicable state and local regulations for erosion and sedimentation control.
+Approval assumes the applicant’s compliance with the federal and state water quality laws, regulations and rules.
+The Stormwater Administrator shall condition approval of plans upon the applicant’s compliance with federal and state water quality laws, regulations, and rules.
+Plans for which land-disturbing activity has not commenced within three years from the initial plan approval date are void.

 (c)  Amendments to plans.

+a.
+City-Required Revisions

-If the city engineer, either upon review of such plan or upon inspection of the job site, determines that the plan is inadequate to meet the requirements of this chapter or that a significant risk of accelerated erosion or off-site sedimentation exists, the city engineer may require a revised plan.
-Pending the preparation of the revised plan, work on the affected area may cease or may continue only under conditions outlined by the city engineer.
+If the Stormwater Administrator, either upon review of such plan or upon inspection of the job site, determines that the plan is inadequate to meet the requirements of this article or that a significant risk of accelerated erosion or off-site sedimentation exists, a revised plan may be required.
+Pending the preparation of the revised plan, work on the affected area shall cease unless approved to continue under conditions outlined by the Stormwater Administrator.

+Submission of Revisions or Amendments

 Amendments or revisions to a plan must be made in written and/or graphic form and may be submitted at any time under the same requirements for submission of original plans.
-Until such time as the city engineer approves any amendments or revisions, the land disturbing activity shall not proceed, except in accordance with the plan as originally approved.
-The city engineer must approve, approve with modifications, approve with performance reservations, or deny a revised plan within 30 days of receipt, or it is deemed to be approved as submitted, unless such approval conflicts with other federal, state or local regulations.
+Until such time as the Stormwater Administrator approves any amendments or revisions, the land disturbing activity shall not proceed, except in accordance with the plan as originally approved or under conditions outlined by the Stormwater Administrator.

+(d)   Disapproval of Plans.

+i Disapproval for Content

+The Stormwater Administrator may disapprove a plan based on its content.
+A disapproval based upon a plan’s content shall specifically state in writing the reasons for disapproval

+ii Other Disapprovals

-(d)  Grounds for disapproval of plans.
-Any plan that is not in accordance with the requirements set forth in subsection (a) of this section shall be disapproved.
-In addition, a plan may be disapproved upon a finding that the financially responsible person or any parent or subsidiary thereof:
+Any plan that is not in accordance with the requirements set forth in Section 28.4.A.1 above shall be disapproved.
+Additionally, a plan may be disapproved upon a finding that the financially responsible person or any parent or subsidiary thereof:

 (1)  Is conducting or has conducted land disturbing activity without an approved plan, or has received notice of violation or is not in compliance with the provisions of the notice;